Sarah Smith Mediation Services

 Under data protection law, you have rights including:

 Your right of access – You have the right to ask us for copies of your personal information.
-However, if data contains information about another person, such information cannot be provided without that other person’s permission.
+However, if data contains information about another person, such information cannot be provided without that other person’s permission, unless part of the exchange of mutual financial information (disclosure) for mediations which concern financial settlement.
+This is explained to you at the outset and covered by the Agreement to Mediate referred to above.

 Your right to rectification – You have the right to ask us to rectify personal information you think is inaccurate.
 You also have the right to ask us to complete information you think is incomplete.